 Who is eligible

-KiwiBuild homes are for aspiring first home owner-occupiers, who are currently locked out of the market.
+KiwiBuild homes are for aspiring first home owner-occupiers, or people who are in a similar financial position

 Who can apply for KiwiBuild